senzing-garage/knowledge-base/proposals/streamline/experience-entity-resolution-record-by-record-linux-macos.md

 The following iterations have a common pattern:

-1. Insert a record into Senzing
+1. Insert records into Senzing
 1. Create a snapshot using `G2Snapshot.py`
 1. Explore data using `G2Explorer.py`